-- Options, restricted stock, restricted stock units and performance based awards may be granted to acquire up to an aggregate of 750,000 shares of common stock and dividend equivalent rights may be granted in tandem with RSUs and certain other performance based awards; - A non-management director may not be granted awards with respect to more than 10,000 shares in any year; - Options may not be granted at an exercise price per share that is less than 100% of the fair market value per share on the date of the grant; - Participants may not be granted more than 100,000 shares in any year pursuant to each type of award other than with respect to stock options as to which no more than 50,000 shares may be granted in each year; - Provides for a default two-year cliff vesting schedule; and we anticipate that consistent with past practice, new awards of restricted stock and RSUs will be subject to five-year and three-year cliff vesting, respectively, and for RSUs, the satisfaction of market and/or performance conditions; - No default "single-trigger" vesting of awards; and - Without stockholder approval, we will not (i) reprice, replace or regrant, an outstanding option either in connection with the cancellation of such option or by amending an award agreement to lower the exercise price of such option, (ii) cancel outstanding options in exchange for cash or other awards; and (iii) repurchase outstanding unvested restricted stock or unvested RSUs in exchange for cash.
+- Options, restricted stock, restricted stock units, and performance based awards may be granted to acquire up to an aggregate of 750,000 shares of common stock, and dividend equivalent rights may be granted in tandem with RSUs and certain other performance based awards; - A non-management director may not be granted awards with respect to more than 10,000 shares in any year; - Options may not be granted at an exercise price per share that is less than 100% of the fair market value per share on the date of the grant; - Participants may not be granted more than 100,000 shares in any year pursuant to each type of award other than with respect to stock options as to which no more than 50,000 shares may be granted in each year; - Provides for a default two-year cliff vesting schedule; and we anticipate that, consistent with past practice, new awards of restricted stock and RSUs will be subject to five-year and three-year cliff vesting, respectively, and, for RSUs, satisfaction of market and/or performance conditions; - No default "single-trigger" vesting of awards; and - Without stockholder approval, we will not (i) reprice, replace or regrant, an outstanding option either in connection with the cancellation of such option or by amending an award agreement to lower the exercise price of such option, (ii) cancel outstanding options in exchange for cash or other awards; and (iii) repurchase outstanding unvested restricted stock or unvested RSUs in exchange for cash.

-The Board has approved, subject to stockholder approval, the adoption of the One Liberty Properties 2022 Incentive Plan.
+The Board has approved, subject to stockholder approval, the adoption of the One Liberty Properties, Inc. 2025 Incentive Plan.
 The Board believes that granting equity based compensation is an important component of our compensation structure.
 The purpose of the Plan is to motivate, retain and attract employees, officers and directors of experience and ability and to further our financial success by aligning the interests of participants in the Plan, through the ownership of shares of common stock, with the interests of our stockholders.

-As of the close of business on the record date, an aggregate of 959,527 shares of restricted stock and shares subject to RSUs (i.e., 728,775 shares of restricted stock and 230,752 shares subject to RSUs) issued pursuant to our Prior Plans are outstanding.
-Approximately 20% of the outstanding restricted stock granted under the Prior Plans vest annually in approximately equal amounts (i.e., each award of restricted stock vests five years after the grant) and, subject to satisfaction of performance and/or market based conditions approximately 33 1/3% of the shares subject to outstanding RSUs granted under Plans vest annually.
+As of the close of business on the record date, an aggregate of 998,910 shares of restricted stock and shares subject to RSUs (i.e., 742,170 shares of restricted stock and 256,740 shares subject to RSUs issued pursuant to our equity plans (other than the Plan), are outstanding.
+Approximately 20% of the outstanding restricted stock granted under such plans vests annually in approximately equal amounts (i.e., each restricted stock award vests, with specified exceptions, five years after the grant) and, subject to satisfaction of performance and/or market based conditions, approximately 1/3 of the shares subject to RSUs granted under our equity plans (other than the Plan), vest in each of 2025, 2026 and 2027.
 See "Executive Compensation - Long-Term Equity and Long-Term Equity Incentive Awards" and "Executive Compensation - Outstanding Equity Awards at Fiscal Year End."
-There are 65,573 shares available to be awarded pursuant to our 2019 Incentive Plan, which we refer to as the 2019 Plan, and if stockholders adopt the Plan, no further awards will be made under the 2019 Plan.
-The closing price of a share of our common stock on the New York Stock Exchange on April 13, 2022 was \$30.60.
+There are 34,855 shares available to be awarded pursuant to our 2022 Incentive Plan, the only equity plan under which awards may currently be granted, and if stockholders adopt the Plan, no further awards will be made under the 2022 Incentive Plan.
+The closing price of a share of our common stock on the New York Stock Exchange on April 4, 2025 was \$24.95.